lcaballero/LucidEdge.DataMapping/README.md

 ## Overview

-This library consists of code that provides some assistance when hand-wrting ORM.
+This library consists of code that provides some assistance when hand-writing ORM.
 The current release focuses only on the PostGres DB, and doesn't attempt to handle concurrency or asynchronicity.
 The hope is that later version will use `TaskResult` or something similar.